Caritas-Schweiz/Quarto/README.md

 Then install python tools:

-`python3 -m pip install jupyter matplotlib plotly`
+`python3 -m pip install jupyter matplotlib plotly pandas`

 Open the `hello.qmd` file and run the cell.

+## Usage

+Open the `market.qmd` and create a Quarto preview.